dogweather/forkful/content/en/typescript/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions means chunking your code into reusable, modular blocks.
-We do this to keep things DRY (Don't Repeat Yourself), making code cleaner, easier to read, and a breeze to debug.

 ## How to:
 Imagine you're making a basic calculator.
 Instead of writing the addition logic everywhere you need it, create an `add` function: